RyotaBannai/Scala_Playground/akkaProjctroot/README.md

   - `Pool Router`: is created with `a routee Behavior` and spawns a number of children with that behavior which it will then forward messages to.
   - If `a child` is stopped the pool router removes it from its set of `routees`.
 When `the last child` stops `the router itself stops`.
 To make a resilient router that deals with failures `the routee` Behavior must be `supervised`.
   - As `actor children` are always local the `routees` are `never spread across a cluster with a pool router`.
+  - `Routing strategies`:
+    - `Round Robin`: rotates over the set of routees making sure that if there are n routees, then for n messages sent through the router, each actor is forwarded one message.